World Services for the Blind & IRS

-The IRS and LWSB provide training programs for various entry level positions.
+The IRS and WSB provide training programs for various entry level positions.
 From Collection Representative positions to Computer Programmers.
-This relationship has resulted in over 1000 persons with disabilities being employed by the IRS.
-In 2003 forty-six outstanding candidates were trained by Lions World for placement in IRS positions.
+This relationship has resulted in over 1200 persons with disabilities being employed by the IRS.
+Each year a significant number of candidates are trained at WSB for placement in IRS positions.

 CONTACT LIONS WORLD SERVICES FOR THE BLIND

-Jeannie Bates - Vice President for Program Services at Lions World Services for the Blind
+Jeannie Bates - Director of External Relations at World Services for the Blind

-"The experiences you have just read are only a couple of the many success stories about our graduates from Lions World Services for the Blind (LWSB).
-I have the privilege of working as the liaison between LWSB and the IRS.
+"The experience you have just read is only one of the many success stories about our graduates from World Services for the Blind (WSB).
+I have the privilege of working as the liaison between WSB and the IRS.
 The IRS is a true LEADER in the area of offering career opportunities and accommodations for persons with disabilities.
-It is very exciting to see how receiving IRS training at LWSB and then moving on to employment with the IRS changes the lives of persons with visual impairments.
+It is very exciting to see how receiving IRS training at WSB and then moving on to employment with the IRS changes the lives of persons with visual impairments.
 These individuals have been given the same opportunities for career advancement, job satisfaction, respect and dignity as individuals who are fully sighted.
-You can learn more about how LWSB can assist you with your employment needs by visiting our website at www.lwsb.org or by contacting us at 1-800-248-0734.
+You can learn more about how WSB can assist you with your employment needs by visiting our website www.wsblind.org.